Joe Barry Carroll

-Joe Barry Carroll (born July 24, 1958) is an American former professional basketball player who spent ten seasons in the National Basketball Association (NBA).
+Joe Barry Carroll (born July 24, 1958) is an American former professional basketball player and author who spent ten seasons in the National Basketball Association (NBA).
 After retiring from basketball, he became a wealth advisor, philanthropist, artist, author of the memoir Growing Up...
 In Words and Images, and recipient of the Hank Aaron Champion for Justice award.

 High school career

 Carroll, a 7'0" center, attended Denver East High School, located in Denver, Colorado, where he was selected as an All-American by Midwest Coach and Athlete Magazine.
 In his senior year, he averaged 20.3 points and 12.2 rebounds a game, while scoring 41 points in one contest.

 College career

 1976–77

 After high school, Carroll moved on to play college basketball at Purdue University.
 Under head coach Fred Schaus, he helped lead the Boilermakers to a 20–8 record.
 In Carroll's first national televised appearance, against Indiana, he scored 12 points, had 6 rebounds and 3 blocks in 20 minutes coming off the bench in an 86–76 win.
-On December 10, 1977, he recorded the school's only triple-double with 16 points, 16 rebounds and a single-game school record 11 blocks.
+On December 10, 1977, vs. Arizona he recorded the school's only triple-double with 16 points, 16 rebounds and a single-game school record 11 blocks.
+He also set a McKale Center single-game arena record that stood until February 2000.
 He recorded 206 rebounds and averaged 7.4 a game in his first season, the most for a Purdue freshman.
 Carroll also holds the freshman record for most blocks in a season with 82.